hyperledger-archives/sawtooth-core/docs/source/introduction.rst

     Deploy Ethereum Virtual Machine (EVM) smart contracts to Sawtooth

   * `Sawtooth Marketplace <https://github.com/hyperledger/sawtooth-marketplace>`_:
-    Exchange customized "Assets" with other users on the blockchain
+    Exchange customized "assets" with other users on the blockchain

   * `Sawtooth Supply Chain <https://github.com/hyperledger/sawtooth-supply-chain>`_:
     Trace the provenance and other contextual information of any asset